 - opsomyoclonus 5: rapid, involuntary conjugate fast eye movements

-The tumours arise from the primitive neuroectodermal cells or neural crest cells (adrenal medulla precursor).
-The histology is similar to small round blue cell tumours 3.
+The tumors arise from the primitive neuroectodermal cells or neural crest cells (adrenal medulla precursor).
+The histology is similar to small round blue cell tumors 3.
 The majority of them demonstrate chromosome 1p deletion and N-myc amplification.

-Macroscopically, they tend to be large grey-tan colour, soft lesions with or without fibrous pseudocapsule hence some are well defined, and some are infiltrative.
-Areas of necrosis, haemorrhage, and particularly calcification are very common.
+Macroscopically, they tend to be large grey-tan colored soft lesions, with or without fibrous pseudocapsule; hence, some are well defined, and some are infiltrative.
+Areas of necrosis, hemorrhage, and particularly calcification, are very common.

 Microscopically, they form Homer Wright rosettes 3.
 Most of them secrete catecholamines: vanillylmandelic acid (VMA) and homovanillic acid (HVA) 2.

-Intra-abdominal disease (two-thirds of cases) is more prevalent than the intrathoracic disease.
+Intra-abdominal disease (two-thirds of cases) is more prevalent than intrathoracic disease.
 Specific sites include:

 - adrenal glands: most common site of origin, 35%